 During the Corona lockdown, I am doing 6 moderate aerobic sessions per week of about 60 minutes, 2 sessions of 10-15 hill sprints and 10-minute conditioning circuits at the end of my strength training sessions.
-I have been training for a long time and have lots of recovery time since I'm not currently working.
+I have been training for a long time and had lots of recovery time since I wasn't currently working.

 For someone new to this as a simple plan of 3 steady-state cardio sessions of 30 minutes combined with 1 high-intensity interval session per week will do wonders to your fitness.

 Steady-State Aerobic Conditioning